Produce

 Freezer

-Blanch carrots before freezing for best quality.
-Cut into desired pieces, blanch in boiling water for 2-5 minutes depending on size, then cool rapidly in ice water, drain, and pack into airtight freezer bags or containers.
+For best quality, blanch carrots before freezing.
+Wash, peel, and slice or dice.
+Blanch in boiling water for 2-5 minutes depending on size, then cool quickly in ice water.
+Drain thoroughly, pack into airtight freezer bags or containers, and freeze.

 Signs of Spoilage